kratochj/docker-node-red/README.md

 # Node-RED-Docker

 This project describes some of the many ways Node-RED can be run under Docker.
+Node-RED offers nice responsible UI to control workflows from all smart devices which is bundled within this image.

 To run this directly in docker at it's simplest just run